Species-theoretic foundations of perturbative quantum field theory: The Algebras

 \subsection{The Steinmann Algebra}

 The Hopf algebra $\Sig$ is connected and cocommutative, and so \autoref{CMM} (CMM) applies.
 We now describe the positive Lie algebra of primitive elements $\mathcal{P}(\Sig)\subset \Sig$.

-For $I\in \sfS$ a finite set, let a \emph{tree} $\mathcal{T}$ over $I$ be a full binary tree whose leaves are labeled bijectively with the blocks of a partition of $I$ (a \emph{partition} $P$ of $I$ is a set of disjoint nonempty subsets of $I$, called \emph{blocks}, whose union is $I$).
+For $I\in \sfS$ a finite set, let a \emph{tree} $\mathcal{T}$ over $I$ be a planar\footnote{\ i.e. a choice of left and right child is made at every node} full binary tree whose leaves are labeled bijectively with the blocks of a partition of $I$ (a \emph{partition} $P$ of $I$ is a set of disjoint nonempty subsets of $I$, called \emph{blocks}, whose union is $I$).
 The blocks of this partition, called the \emph{lumps} of $\mathcal{T}$, form a composition called the \emph{debracketing} $F_\mathcal{T}$ of $\mathcal{T}$, by listing them in order of appearance from left to right.
 We denote trees by nested products $[\, \cdot\, ,\, \cdot\, ]$ of subsets or trees, see \autoref{fig:tree}.
 We make the convention that no trees exist over the empty set $\emptyset$.

 We define the positive species $\textbf{Zie}$ by letting $\textbf{Zie}[I]$ denote the vector space of formal $\Bbbk$-linear combinations of trees over $I$, modulo the relations of antisymmetry and the Jacobi identity as interpreted on trees in the usual way.
 Explicitly, \begin{enumerate} \item(antisymmetry) for all compositions of $I$ with two lumps $(S,T)$, and all trees $\mathcal{T}_1\in \Zie[S]$ and $\mathcal{T}_2\in \Zie[T]$, we have